Splitwirez/Mechanism-for-Avalonia/README.md

 - Windows Classic
 - Mac OS X Aqua
 - macOS Human(?)
+- Ubuntu Ambiance and/or Communitheme(?)
+- Elementary OS
-- Possibly some popular Linux themes (open to suggestions)
+- Possibly some other popular Linux themes (open to suggestions)
 - Plex
 - Shale (waiting on drop shadows)